Florafelt Recirc Line – Installation Guide

 Observe the plants and make sure they are not being over watered or allowed to get too dry.
 Some low-light or high humidity locations will not dry out as quickly.
 Most interior house plants require a partial dry-out between watering.
 Too much water will cause the plants to rot and die.
 Be careful not to confuse this with under watering.
 You may want to manually water the unit by plugging it in once the plants have become slightly dry.
 Keep track of the days that pass then set your timer accordingly.
 You may also want to obtain a digital timer that can be programed to water 3 days per week, instead of daily.

 Like any garden your plants will be much happier if they are getting lots of love and attention.

 Top off the water tanks weekly or as needed.
 Make sure the unit is not dripping and at least an hour after a watering cycle has run.
 Otherwise the water will continue to drip from the panel above and cause the tank to overflow.

 Add mild fertilizers to the tank for optimal plant performance.
 Most house plants come with time release fertilizer in their pots.
 This will provide adequate fertilizer for at least 6 months or longer.
 Typically very little fertilizer is needed to keep plants happy.
 When you do choose to fertilize we strongly recommend to use organic based fertilizers such as Maxsea to keep the soil microbiology alive and prevent chemical salt buildup.
-One teaspoon added monthly is recommended.
-Jobes organic plant spikes are also an easy and convenient way to add fertilizer to the tanks.
+One teaspoon added to the tank monthly is recommended.
+Or you can use Jobes organic plant spikes which are also an easy and convenient way to add fertilizer to the tanks.
 Add a couple of these each month or so.